mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 https://docs.google.com/document/d/19PafC_w_7uObYL4v86IGeeFZTw2yKxjHfP_k85rHk_s/edit# -->

 ### Descriptive Commentary on Vignette A
 <!-- ## WAS Observations of use of Game Design Patterns in Vignette A -->

+NOTE - COULD AT 3RD GEN TERMS - COMMUNITY, RULES ETC BE USED FOR THIS ACTIVITY SYSTEM IN THIS COMMENTARY - TRY IT?
+BUT WHY NOT 3 PLANES

+Try - In this section a summary of the interaction observered in the above vignette is described using AT terms

 For both participants there is an explicit awareness of game making patterns and concept of the game as a dynamic system.
 Both seem to drive their work on the design and coding mechanics of the game.